mahmudurmahid/rock-paper-scissors-game/README.md

 Amy Richardson - our Bootcamp group facilitator, thank you for your constant positive energy and feedback!

 The South Yorkshire group - thanks for the support on Slack!

+Thank you to our SME Spencer Barriball and Coding Coach Roo MacArthur for their help and advice.